dimakuv/graphene-tests/openvino_fpga/README.md

     Copy Shared library dependencies to `./lib`
         Refer to the manifest section: `sgx.trusted_files.*` for information on what all shared libraries need to be copied.

-4. Configuration changes needed to Manifest or Makefile are marked with TODO.
+4. Configuration changes needed in the Manifest or Makefile are marked with "TODO" comments.

 # Quick Start